bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm an early-stage researcher passionate about unraveling environmental pollution through advanced biotechnological approaches.
-With a **Master's in Biotechnology** (Distinction, CGPA: 8.75/10) from **<a href="https://amity.edu/">Amity University Uttar Pradesh</a>**, I specialise in:
+With a **Master's in Biotechnology** (`Distinction`, CGPA: 8.75/10) from **<a href="https://amity.edu/">Amity University Uttar Pradesh</a>**, I specialise in:

-- Advanced analytical techniques
+- `Advanced analytical techniques`
-- Environmental risk assessments
+- `Environmental risk assessments`
-- Pollutant characterisation
+- `Pollutant characterisation`

 My work sits at the exciting intersection of **Biotechnology** and **real-world environmental challenges**, using Biotechnology as my foundation while expanding into atmospheric chemistry and environmental science - the interdisciplinary approach modern pollution research demands.

-Currently, I am working as an independent researcher under the scholarly mentorship of **<a href="https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr">Dr. Boobal Rangaswamy</a>**, who was also my undergraduate researcher.
-I am involved in projects related to Pollutants.
+Currently, I am working as an independent researcher under the scholarly mentorship of **<a href="https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr">Dr. Boobal Rangaswamy</a>**, who was also my undergraduate advisor. `I am involved in projects related to Pollutants`.

 <br>